kanlas-net/MB_WFAS_DynamicSquads/Readme.md

 ```
 To start:
 ```
+chown 5885:5885 /path/to/logs/folder; chmod 770 /path/to/logs/folder #optional
 docker run -d \
 --restart=always \
 -v /path/to/config/name.txt:/opt/wfas/config.txt \
--v /path/to/logs/folder:/opt/wfas/Logs \
+-v /path/to/logs/folder:/opt/wfas/Logs \ #optional
 --name dynamicsquads \
 -p 7240:7240 -p 7240:7240/udp \
 dynamicsquads
 ```
-`-v /path/to/logs/folder:/opt/wfas/Logs` part is optional.
-If not specified logs and banlist will be written inside the container.
-Don't forget to give write permissions for folder with `chown 5885:5885 /path/to/logs/folder; chmod 770 /path/to/logs/folder`.
+IF `#optional` parts is not specified logs and banlist will be written inside the container.
 Change environment variable *PORT* by adding `-e PORT=your_port` to container.
-Basically you don't need to change container port, so if you want to use another one just change host port in mapping argument and use default port in game config. *PORT* variable is needed for healthcheck to work properly.
+Basically you don't need to change a container port, so if you want to use another one just change host port in mapping argument and use default port in game config. *PORT* variable is needed for healthcheck to work properly.

 ### Known issues ###